Avrpatel/Crypto-NLP-StreamlitApp/README.md

 ## General Process

 *## Historical data
 Our app takes data on the historical close prices of crypto currencies from Alpha Vantage Cryptocurrencies API.
-We collected data beginning August 21, 2020 (due to limitations of the API)
+We collected data beginning August 21, 2020 (due to limitations of the API).
+We pulled data

 *## News and Intelligence APIs and Sentiment analysis